Iranians fret about the future after Trump exits nuclear deal

 Related

-Hamid Salehi, a car salesman, felt Iranians would face fewer opportunities to improve their livelihoods now that the nuclear deal was in doubt.
+Hamid Salehi, 27, a car salesman, said he felt Iranians would face fewer opportunities to improve their livelihoods now that the nuclear deal was in doubt.

-“We had high hopes of better relations with the world and easier business after the deal, that’s all gone now,” the 27-year-old said.
+“We had high hopes of better relations with the world and easier business after the deal" he said.
+"That’s all gone now."

 Iran's Supreme Leader, Ayatollah Ali Khamenei, also criticized Trump for his decision.

-Seyed Hossein Mousavian, a Middle East security and nuclear policy specialist at Princeton University who is a former spokesman for Iran in its nuclear negotiations with the West, said it was inevitable that Iranians would lose trust in the U.S. due to Trump's decision to violate the agreement.
+Seyed Hossein Mousavian, a Middle East security and nuclear policy specialist at Princeton University who is a former spokesman for Iran in its nuclear negotiations with the West, said it was inevitable that Iranians would lose trust in the U.S. because of Trump's decision to violate the agreement.

 He predicted that the country would no longer be prepared to "engage with the U.S. to negotiate on other disputed issues like weapons of mass destruction, terrorism and the regional conflicts."